isa-ulisboa/greends-ipython/README.md

 except ValueError:
     print('The arguments are not numbers')
 ```
+### APIs
-3. (APIs) *application program interfaces* allow you to communicate with a remote server.
+*Application program interfaces* allow you to communicate with a remote server.
 For instance,  `requests` is a package that allows your program to behave as a web browser would.
 Consider the following script `myrequest.py` that allows you to explore the *itunes* database (https://performance-partners.apple.com/search-api):
 ```
 import requests
 import sys